Common table prayer: Text

 Sometimes the verse of Psalm 136:1 is added at the end.
 "O give thanks unto/to the Lord, for He is good: For His mercy/love endureth/endures forever."
 This part of the prayer is prayed either right after the first part of the prayer before a meal or separately from the first part of the prayer at the end of a meal.

+A common North American variation of this prayer generally goes as follows: "Come Lord Jesus be our guest and let these gifts to us be blessed."